boyziusas/twitter-app/README.md

 ```
 npm install && npm run dev
 ```
-Change database entries in the .env file and in path config/database make it utf8 standart, in the .env as default: DB_DATABASE=oxontweet
+Change database entries in the .env file and in path config/database make it utf8 standart

 ```
+.env as default:
+DB_DATABASE=oxontweet
 ```

 Start the local development server